ndaneil/crowdedness-monitor/README.md

 ## Hardware assembly

-Before starting to assemble the hardware, the first step should to activate the SIM card for the AVR-IoT Cellular Mini and test that it successfully connects to Microchip Sandbox.
+Before starting to assemble the hardware, the first step should be to activate the SIM card for the AVR-IoT Cellular Mini and test that it successfully connects to Microchip Sandbox.
 For that, follow this Hackster guide: [https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63](https://www.hackster.io/keenan-johnson/avr-iot-cellular-mini-107a63)
 If everything works, solder the headers onto the board and get start assembling the sensor.

 The schematic for wiring the components is shown below:

 <p align="center"><img src="./images/schematics.png" width="80%"></p>

-I chose the LOLIN32 board, because it had a battery connection, but other ESP32-based boards will work too.
+I chose the LOLIN32 board because it had a battery connection, but other ESP32-based boards will work too.
 The pinouts for the ESP32 and AVR-IoT Cellular Mini boards are available here:
  - https://www.microchip.com/en-us/development-tool/ev70n78a
  - https://mischianti.org/esp32-wemos-lolin32-lite-high-resolution-pinout-and-specs/

 Apart from the ground connection, the two microcontrollers are connected via a Serial RX-TX pair and an other GPIO connection.
 This can be used in case of an optional battery saving mode to wake up the ESP32.
 GPIO4 was chosen on the ESP32-side since it is an RTC pin, so it can be used to wake up the microcontroller.
 The other two pins for the serial connection were chosen from the ones that had no limitations.
-A good guide on what pins to use on an ESP32 can be found here: [https://randomnerdtutorials.com/esp32-pinout-reference-gpios/]( https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).
+A good guide on what pins to use on the ESP32 can be found here: [https://randomnerdtutorials.com/esp32-pinout-reference-gpios/]( https://randomnerdtutorials.com/esp32-pinout-reference-gpios/).

 To make everything fit inside the custom casing I designed, I wired up the major components on a perfboard according to the layout below: